CarlosAlegreUr/Constellation-ChainlinkHackathon-2023/README.md

 1. Difficulty integrating CCIP with `forge`-based projects.
 2. Variable clash (`i_router`) when using Functions and CCIP concurrently.
 3. Non-virtual `supportsInterface()` function in `CCIPReceiver.sol`, creating inheritance conflicts in contrats that inherit different contracts using the EIP-165. (e.g., [eth-PromptFightersNFT.sol](./src/backend/contracts/nft-contracts/eth-PromptFightersNft.sol#L271)).
+Also `supportsInterface()` is defined as `pure` and when mixed with other `supportsInterface()` functions like ERC721 OpenZeppelin's implementation creates a conflict as OZ's one is `view`.

 With **`Automation`**: